davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/Beginners_Robotics.md

 1. For each combination of digital outputs mark the state of the motor (fulfill the [@tbl:motor_combo ]).
-2. Try to stop the shaft of the DC motor for a short time and try to remember how hard is it?
+2. Try to stop the shaft of the DC motor for a short time and try to remember how difficult it is?

 ![Wireing the DC motor to controller.](./slike/Controlling_the_motor.png){#fig:connect_motor}